Naagarahaavu

 The film was re-released in its digitized version on 20 July 2018.
 This movie was digitalized by Balaji who is the brother of V. Ravichandran and son of N. Veeraswamy, who was the producer.
-The re-release was popular and created a new record of collection.

-Plot details
+Plot

 Ramachari

 The story revolves around a short-tempered, yet affable college student named Ramachari in the town of Chitradurga.
 The story begins with Ramachari being caught in class while trying to copy in an examination and being suspended by the college principal (Loknath).
 Humiliated and angry, Ramachari throws stones at the principal's house in the night and when the principal wakes up and comes out of his house, ties the half-naked principal to a pole and runs away.

 Ramachari is the son of pious parents.
 His father doesn't like Ramachari because he is unpopular in the town as a ruffian.
 His mother is worried about his future.
 One person who cares for Ramachari is his primary school teacher, Chamayya (K.S.Ashwath) master.
 Ramachari finds the company of Chamayya and his wife Tunga (Leelavathi), more comforting than that of his parents.
 Ramachari has very great regard for Chamayya master willing to do whatever he says, without thinking.

 The next part of the story is about the two women Almelu (Aarathi) and Margaret (Shubha) who come into Ramachari's life and how the teacher Chamayya influences Ramachari's decisions in these relationships.
 The teacher tries to bring Ramachari into the "conventional way of life", but he errs and Ramachari's life is destroyed.